Challenges and Issues of Embedded Software Development

-What Makes Embedded Systems So Widely Used?
+What Makes Embedded Software So Widely Used?

 As we mentioned above, almost all devices surrounding us contain elements of embedded software not to mention such mission-critical applications as various industrial automation equipment, electronic control units and antilock brakes in cars or missile guidance systems.
 Sure, it refers to IoT devices too, now so fast gaining in popularity.

-Any device with some built-in digital interface that is supposed to perform computing belongs to embedded systems.
+Any device with some built-in digital interface that is supposed to perform computing belongs to embedded software.
 Such system can be implemented in a standalone device or as a part of a larger system it communicates with through Internet, Bluetooth, or other communication channels.

 A Glance into History